cupOJoseph/berry-blocks/README.md

 There are 1025 Pokemon ENS names, and each received 151 of the 4 initial types of berries.
 Meaning the total initial berry supply is capped at: 1025 x 151 x 4 = 619,100 Berries

+About 15 Pokemon ENS names are unowned because of experiations.
+The berries for these have been split instead of being sent to the 0x0000... address.
+50% have been added to a pool on Camelot.
+50% have been added as incentives for that pool through the next 3 months, starting April 13th, 2024.

 ## Berry Block NFTs

 Each Berry Block is a unique 1 of a kind NFT.
 Berry Blocks are created by grinding 10 x 4 kinds of berries together through calling the `grind` function.
 The same kinds of berries can be used, but 4 groups of 10 tokens must be supplied.
 Berries used in this way are burned.